latest news

 I never had acne problems when I was a teenager, but suffered major breakouts when I reached my late twenties and early thirties.

-My doctor prescribed all sorts of acne treatments, including antibiotics, benzoyl peroxides, and even Accutane.
-The Accutane really dried out my skin.
-It made my skin peel and it get all raw and red.
-I still got pimples after this treatment.
+I found that the Accutane really dried out my skin.
+In fact, it actually made my skin peel and it became all raw and red; and I even still got pimples after trying this treatment.

-Reading through a health magazine, I stumbled across an article touting the health benefits of tea tree oil and acne.
 I never knew you could use this oil as an acne treatment.
 So I went out and bought a bottle of tea tree oil to try it out.
-And you know what?
-I found it's really works and there's research to prove this.

-Camperdown, Australia - Researchers did a clinical trial on 124 patients with mild to moderate acne.
-Patients were treated with either 5% tea tree oil gel or 5% benzoyl peroxide lotion.
+Camperdown, Australia – Researchers did a clinical trial on 124 patients with mild to moderate acne.

-Tea Tree Oil Can Kill Acne-causing Bacteria
+Study shows Tea Tree Oil Can Kill Acne-causing Bacteria

-The 3 strains of bacteria responsible for causing acne in some people are:
+The 3 strains of bacteria responsible for causing acne:

 • Staphylococcus aureus